ibm-cloud-docs/codeengine/cmd_defs.md

 ## Version command
 {: #cli-version}

-Display the version of the `code-engine` command line interface.
+Display the version of the `code-engine` command-line interface.

 ### `ibmcloud ce version`
 {: #cli-versioncmd}

-Display the version of the `code-engine` command line interface.
+Display the version of the `code-engine` command-line interface.

 ```
  ibmcloud ce version